sgalban/hw01-noisy-terrain/README.md

 # CIS 566 Homework 1: Noisy Terrain

+## Features
+- My terrain was broken up into 3 different biomes.
+While I initially planned to have more that were to be determined using moisture and temperature, time constraints forced me to use just the 3, which are placed with a one dimensional moisture value.
+This moisture is generated through a simple perlin noise function and a qunitic falloff
+  - Deserts are found in areas of low moisture.
+They are fairly flat, with subtle dunes made from fractal perlin noise.
+However, the occasional mesa can also be found.
+They're generated from fractal brownian motion that goes through an incredibly steep falloff that minimizes low values but gives high values a flat top.
+The sand and rock colors were also generated with perlin functions, and were mixed between via the height of the terrain.
+  - Mountains and plains are in areas of moderate moisture.
+They are characterized by large flat areas mixed with other mountainous areas.
+The hight map is generated with some simple fbm, but is then cubed to create the feilds.
+  I added on more brownian noise to areas of higher elevation to increase the jaggedness without affecting the feilds.
+More interesting however is the coloration of this biome.
+The grass is generated with 2 fbms, one small one to make the actual grass, and a larger one to add in occasional dirt patches.
+Going up, the colors (which themselves are mostly made with perlin noise) are determined by height, but to avoid horizontal bands, I perturbed the interpolation factor with another fbm call.
+  - Areas with low moisture are oceans.
+The oceans themselves are flat (I wanted to make small waves, but I couldn't get that to look right with my islands in the short amount of time I had).
+The islands are generated with perlin noise that goes through the same steep falloff I used to make the mesas.
+Like the other biomes, I used height to determine if the terrain should be colored with water, sand, or grass, but I also added in the sine of time to the interpolation to create a tide effect (it's pretty subtle though).
+The ocean also uses fbm perturbed worley noise (the fbm and worley noise are also offset by time) to create a watery effect.
+  - The different biomes are linearly interpolated between.
+I kept the interpolation between mountains and oceans fairly large so that noticable beaches could form at the edges of these biomes.
 ## Objective
 - Continue practicing WebGL and Typescript
 - Experiment with noise functions to procedurally generate the surface of a planet